Oral Health Informatics Research

 While this separation appeared to serve well for many years, significant changes in healthcare have occurred and this separation is now obsolete and may be harmful.
 This artificial division of care into organizational silos ignores the fact that the mouth is part of the body.

 The growing understanding of how oral health affects overall health, and vice versa, suggests that continuation of this separation leads to incomplete, inaccurate, inefficient and inadequate treatment of both medical and dental disease.
 As healthcare in the United States enters the era of accountability and moves toward achieving the “Triple Aim,” focus on oral and craniofacial health as well as its connection to systemic health, research and education will significantly increase to close the siloization between Medicine and Dentistry.

-To enable the integration of medical-dental care, research and educational initiatives, and to assure the highest quality of care and safety for the patients and the communities, Marshfield Clinic Research Institute (MCRI), Marshfield Clinic Division of Education (MCDE) and Family Health Center of Marshfield, Inc. (FHC), took a leadership stance by establishing the singularly unique Institute for Oral Systemic Health (IOSH), unparalleled in the nation.
+To enable the integration of medical-dental care, research and educational initiatives, and to assure the highest quality of care and safety for the patients and the communities, Marshfield Clinic Research Institute (MCRI), Marshfield Clinic Division of Education (MCDE) and Family Health Center of Marshfield, Inc. (FHC), took a leadership stance by establishing the singularly unique Center for Oral Systemic Health (COSH), unparalleled in the nation.

 - Create access to dental care for disadvantaged populations;

 - Integrate medical and dental care to improve overall health;

 - Focus on population/ public health and prevention through community collaborations;